-This option can be found under Connect a File or Database > Microsoft SQL Server and Oracle:
+This option can be found under the Quick Connect options under Data Connections > Data Sources:

 SAVED DATA CONNECTIONS

 Saved Data Connections help keep database connections organized and allow for passwords to be updated in one place rather than having to update individual workflows.
 Saved Data Connections can be created locally by individual users or on the gallery and shared with multiple users.